Product Environmental Footprint (PEF) – A Complete Overview

 The PEF being a single LCA method used by everyone- helps improve the validity and comparability of the environmental performance evaluation of EU member states and the private sector.
 Especially compared to the existing methods.

-Having this new organisational standard in environmental impact measurements will tackle greenwashing and false sustainability claims.
-Motivating companies to stay on the ‘right sustainability path’- and helping consumers recognise to what extent a product, company, or service is environmentally friendly.
+Having this new organizational standard in environmental impact measurements will tackle greenwashing and false sustainability claims.
+Motivating companies to stay on the ‘right sustainability path’- and helping consumers recognize to what extent a product, company, or service is environmentally friendly.

 The PEF isn’t mandatory yet

-The PEF methodology is still in progress and in the so-called ‘transition phase’ (pilot phase).
+The PEF methodology is still in progress and the so-called ‘transition phase’ (pilot phase).
 This transition phase is planned to be completed by the end of 2024.
-This means that using the PEF isn’t mandatory yet.
+This means that using the PEFisn’t mandatory yet.

-The European Commission is still further developing the details for the PEF Product Category Rules (also PEFCR’s or PCR’s) in order to finalise the PEF methodology developments.
+The European Commission is still further developing the details for the PEF Product Category Rules (also PEFCRs or PCRs) to finalize the PEF methodology developments.
 These category rules will define footprint measurement rules specific to industries.